Monitoring Docker Universal Control Plane (UCP) with Splunk Enterprise and Splunk Cloud

 Installing Monitoring Kubernetes on UCP

-Few details that you should be aware of Kubernetes support on UCP:
+A few details that you should be aware of regarding Kubernetes support on UCP:

-• You cannot deploy DaemonSets on Worker nodes outside of the kube-system namespace.
-For UCP deployment we change the namespace from collectorforkubernetes to kube-system.
+- You cannot deploy DaemonSets on worker nodes outside of the

 Grant collectorforkubernetes service account permissions to access Kubernetes API

-At first you need to create service account collectorforkubernetes using UCP.
-Go to the tab Service Accounts under Kubernetes and click a Create button.
+using UCP.
+Go to the tab Service Accounts under

 apiVersion: v1